cloudops/cloudmc-kb/en/compute-service/add-storage-to-instance.md

 ---
-title: Adding storage capacity to an instance
+title: 'Adding storage capacity to an instance'
 slug: adding-storage-capacity-to-an-instance
 ---